Federal Way Internet Academy

 Internet Academy courses run asynchronously, but do allow times for student’s to work with, get help, ask questions, weekly with their teachers.
 Students use teacher set up weekly virtual sessions or chat if needed.

 Students work at their own pace setting up their own daily schedule to work towards successful completion of their learning plan contract as set up when the student enters the iA program.

 Students use their learning plan contract to complete lessons and assignments.
-Students are also strongly encouraged to attend a weekly virtual session to touch base with their teachers and discuss their progress or ask questions.
+Students are also strongly encouraged to attend weekly virtual sessions to touch base with their teachers and discuss their progress and/or ask questions.

 Students are required to make weekly academic contact with each of their teachers through a variety of means and are also required to make monthly academic progress towards successful completion of their learning plan and course.

-iA uses third party curriculum within some courses including Learning Odyssey (all K-6 courses, K-12 math, world history, music appreciation, economics) which require the student to “leave” from within the iA campus and go to the Odyssey website.
-Aventa (foreign languages, accounting), eDynamics (9-12 some electives), and Carone Fitness (health and PE) all of which are accessed from within the iA campus.
+iA uses third party curriculum within some courses including Learning Odyssey (all K-6 courses) which require the student to “leave” from within the iA campus and go to the Odyssey website.
+Fuel Education (formerly Aventa Learning) (foreign languages, accounting), eDynamics (9-12 some electives), Carone Fitness (health and PE), and Middlebury (some world languages) all of which are accessed from within the iA campus.

 ALE Support in DLD Catalog